JoshuaBelcher/C-.NET-Student-Scores-Tracker/README.txt

 Windows Forms application created for a midterm project.
 Allows the user to load an external list of students and their test scores, which may be altered inside the application.
-The resulting information is saved back into the external text file.
+Resulting information is saved back into the external text file.